 - A no out-of-pocket cost Power Purchase Agreement is a great way to go solar without the expense and risk of owning your solar equipment, in contrast to a typical cash investment in a solar project.

 - C-PACE financing enables building owners to undertake large-scale projects and improvements with minimal initial capital outlays, preserving cash flow and producing near-term operational savings

 - Incentives available:

-- The Federal Incentive Tax Credit is in place at 26% through 2020, and drops to 22% for 2021, so now is the time to take advantage of this valuable incentive.
+- The Federal Incentive Tax Credit is in place at 26% through 2022, so now is the time to take advantage of this valuable incentive.

 - The Modified Accelerated Cost Recovery System (MACRS) depreciation can also be utilized to recover the capitalized cost of an asset via annual deductions.

 - State and local incentives vary by region